-7. Conclusion
+4. Conclusion

-The MACKEY type T was proposed, which works in the WiFi 2 GHz / 5 GHz bands; it works in free space as well as on a metal plate.
+The MACKEY type T has been proposed, which works in the WiFi 2 GHz $\!\!\!/$ 5 GHz bands; it works in free space as well as on a metal plate.
 Also, type T was downsized by about 30% compared with the parallel arrangement model.